A Shared Cluster-based Stochastic Channel Model for Integrated Sensing and Communication Systems: ISAC Channel Modeling

 where $\text{DB}(K)$ and $\text{CH}(K)$ denote the DB and CH values, respectively, when the cluster number is $K$. $\text{DB}_{min}$ and $\text{CH}_{max}$ are the corresponding optimal values, traversing $[K_{min},K_{max}]$.
 The value range of the combined indicator in $\{\cdot\}$ is $[0,1]$, and the optimal number of clusters is $K^*$, which maximizes the combined indicator.

-The quantified results of JCAS channel 1 applying the formula (\ref{eqn_4}) are shown in Fig. \ref{fig_9b}.
-When $K=15$, the combined indicator is optimal, where both the DB and CH indicators have sub-optimal values (0.7042 and 2735), as shown in Fig. \ref{fig_9a}.
+The quantified results of ISAC channel 1, obtained by applying the formula (\ref{eqn_4}), are shown in Fig. \ref{fig_9b}.
+When $K=15$, the combined indicator reaches its optimal value, with sub-optimal values of 0.7042 for the DB indicator and 2735 for the CH indicator (as shown in Fig. \ref{fig_9a}).
 In this case, there is indeed a more reasonable visual clustering result, which has been presented in subsequent Fig. \ref{fig_5a}.
-Note that while this trade-off selection method of cluster number is proposed for JCAS channel MPCs with insignificant clustering characteristics, it is also applicable to regular data.
+Note that while this trade-off selection method for determining the cluster number is proposed specifically for ISAC channel MPCs with insignificant clustering characteristics, it is also applicable to regular data.

+In summary, the shared and non-shared clusters are automatically extracted for ISAC channel modeling after performing this joint clustering on the given measurements gathered in a given unknown environment.
+Specifically, the cluster that contains both communication and sensing MPCs in clustering results corresponds to the shared cluster, while the cluster only contains communication or sensing MPCs identifies the communication or sensing cluster.